Sluggly/IssueTracker/README.md

 # IssueTracker
-Post bugs related in any way to my mods here !
+Post bugs or suggestions related in any way to my mods here !

+Informations I might need to fix the bug :
+- Minecraft version and ModLoader version
+- Mod version

+A crash log is preferable if available but you can also describe what you were doing.
+If the log is long you can use Pastebin.com and send the link.

+Thanks a lot for reading !